27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Website: https://visitespanolaway.com

-Indoor and outdoor bar located inside a hostel, Broken Shaker is one of the prime places to visit in Miami Beach to grab a cocktail.
-Doesn’t matter which one you order because they are all delicious and come with a poolside view.
-Pool access is open to customers.
+Step into a jungle-themed rooftop bar by the beach, Gitano.
+It is one of the prime places to visit in Miami Beach to grab a cocktail.
+Doesn’t matter which one you order because they are all delicious and come with a beautiful Miami Beach view.

 Admission?
 Nope, but cocktails are pretty pricey, but that is the norm for Miami.